go-rod/rod/README.md

 1. Try to connect to a Chrome Devtools endpoint, if not found try to launch a local browser, if still not found try to download one, then connect again.
 The lib to handle it is [here](lib/launcher).

-1. Use the JSON-RPC protocol to talk to the browser endpoint to control it.
-The lib to handle it is  [here](lib/cdp).
+1. Use the JSON-RPC to talk to the browser endpoint to control it.
+The client to handle it is [here](lib/cdp).

+1. The type definitions of the data transmitted via JSON-RPC are handled by this [lib](lib/proto).

 1. To control a specific page, Rod will first inject a js helper script to it.
 Rod uses it to query and manipulate the page content.
 The js lib is [here](lib/assets).